dheerajshenoy/FITSExplorer/README.md

 - [x] Colormap Selection: Users should be able to select different color maps (e.g., grayscale, inverted grayscale, heatmaps) to visualize the image data with various color representations.

-- [ ] Region of Interest (ROI): Allow users to define regions of interest (ROIs) within the image for analysis, such as measuring intensity profiles or extracting statistics.
+- [ ] Region of Interest (ROI)

+    - [ ] Allow users to define regions of interest (ROIs) within the image for analysis, such as measuring intensity profiles or extracting statistics.

+    - [x] Zoom into region of Interest (ROI)

 - [x] Overlay and Annotation: Enable overlaying additional graphics, markers, or annotations on the image for visual analysis and interpretation.